thisisevilevil/evilevil365/_drafts/2024-04-01-GettingStarted-With-EPM.md

 - Support for Windows - Mac will come at a later stage.

 # Getting Started with EPM
 Getting started with EPM is very simple, and only take a few clicks.
 But before we do anything ensure you have the correct licensing by heading to the Intune Portal -> Tenant Administration -> Intune Add-ons.
 Ensure either Microsoft Intune Suite or Endpoint Privilege Management is active!
-When it's correctly activated, you will get an extra pane under Endpoint Security -> Endpoint Privilege Manager
+When it's correctly activated, you will get an extra pane under Endpoint Security called "Endpoint Privilege Management"
 ![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-Button_Small.png?raw=true "EPM Button in Intune")

 Head over to the Endpoint Privilege Management section and press the "Create Policy" button and select the "Elevation Settings Policy".
-This is where we can craft a policy to enable EPM!
+This is where we can craft a policy to enable EPM.
 Give it a friendly name, i.e: Default EPM Elevation Policy
 ![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-ElevationRules.png?raw=true "EPM Button in Intune")
 ![EPM](/_posts/Images/2024-04-01-GettingStarted-With-EPM/EPM-DefaultEPMElevationRules.png?raw=true "EPM Button in Intune")

 At the next section, this is basically the on/off lever for EPM.
 We leave all of the settings on the default settings.
 Most of them is self-explanatory, but the most important one here is the "Default elevation response".
-This is super important to take note off, as this will have an important effect.
+This is super important to note, as this will have an important effect.
 If you choose "Not Configured", this means it will always default to "Deny all requests" for end-users UNLESS there is an elevation rule crafted for a given process.
 The other option called "Require user confirmation" is the most relaxed, as this allows the end-user to simply confirm the risks of an elevation and proceed to elevating a process without needing a specific elevation rule to be crafted in the first place and doesn't require any kind of approval from IT.

 The last option called "require support approval", allows the end-user to request elevations of files, regardless of whether there is a rule for a process crafted.
 Then someone from IT with the necessary access, can choose to approve/deny the elevation request.